* 4G licenses sell for less than 3.5 bln forecast

 Ofcom reserved airwaves for a fourth operator in order to keep the market competitive.
 Hutchison 3G, the operator of fourth-placed Three, paid 225 million pounds to win the bands, Ofcom said.

-There is a final stage in the process to determine where in the bands each winning bidder’s spectrum will be located, but analysts said it was not expected to significantly raise the total.
+A final stage in the process will determine where in the bands each winning bidder’s spectrum will be located, but analysts said this would not significantly raise the total.